EdWorld Internet Topics

 Assessment

-Students take the Make up your Mind online quiz.
+Students take the Make Up Your Mind quiz [scroll down to Activity 3].
 They correctly answer at least seven of the eight questions.

 Lesson Plan Source